-3.2 Goal: Direct financial burden to those most benefitted by new public and community facilities.
+3.2 Goal: Direct financial burden to those most benefited by new public and community facilities.

 - 3.2.1 Objective: Maintain priority for community facility INVESTMENTS IN THE GROWTH AREAS: development districts, town centers, and village centers. - A. Policy: Maintain PRIORITY for future public and community facilities investments in the designated growth areas.
-Restrict all major investment in facility improvements outside these growth areas to state-wide needs or health and safety considerations. - B. Policy: Require DEVELOPER RESPONSIBILITY for extending central water, sewer service and roads to proposed development areas, where the needs of projected development exceed system capacity.
+Restrict all major investment in facility improvements outside these growth areas to statewide needs or health and safety considerations. - B. Policy: Require DEVELOPER RESPONSIBILITY for extending central water, sewer service and roads to proposed development areas, where the needs of projected development exceed system capacity. - i.
+Assure these services meet standards for acceptance into the county operated/maintained systems. - ii.
+Require developers to pay for or provide the added public facilities necessary to support their developments.